Hedge funds, Robinhood face grilling by Congress over GameStop Reddit rally | Business

 Hedge funds, Robinhood face grilling by Congress over GameStop Reddit rally

-Wall Street hedge fund managers, the chief executives of Robinhood and Reddit, and a YouTube streamer known as Roaring Kitty faced a grilling on Thursday by U.S. lawmakers about the Reddit rally in shares of GameStop Corp.
-Some of Wall Street's most powerful players, including billionaire Republican mega-donor and Citadel CEO Ken Griffin, will make rare public statements about their businesses during the congressional hearing on how Reddit users trading on retail platforms banded together to squeeze hedge funds that had bet against shares of the video game retailer and other companies.
+Wall Street hedge fund managers, the chief executives of Robinhood and Reddit, and a YouTube streamer known as Roaring Kitty were grilled on Thursday by U.S. lawmakers about the Reddit rally in shares of GameStop Corp.
+Some of Wall Street's most powerful players, including billionaire Republican mega-donor and Citadel CEO Ken Griffin, made rare public defenses of their business practices as lawmakers probed how Reddit users trading on retail platforms squeezed hedge funds that had bet against shares of the video game retailer and other companies.

+In response, many suspended buying in the affected stocks on Jan.
+28. Lawmakers from both parties were outraged and questioned if the trading platforms were siding with hedge funds over Mom and Pop investors.
+Tenev expressed regret that Robinhood's actions upset customers but said no hedge funds influenced its decision and the situation would have been "significantly worse" if it had not suspended buying.

-New York-based Melvin Capital, one hedge fund that had bet GameStop's shares would tumble, suffered massive losses as the stock soared leading up to Jan.
+"I'm sorry for what happened.
+I apologize.
+I'm not going to say that Robinhood did everything perfect," he said, adding the young fintech company would not repeat its mistakes.
+New York-based hedge fund Melvin Capital, which had bet GameStop's shares would tumble, suffered massive losses as the stock soared leading up to Jan.
 28. Citadel made a $2 billion investment in Melvin on Jan.
+25.

-25. Lawmakers will likely focus on whether Robinhood made it too easy for small investors to take risks, said analysts.
-Its commercial arrangements with market makers to which it routes orders may also be a hot topic, they said, as well as whether that "payment for order flow" model may disadvantage customers.
+Lawmakers quizzed Robinhood's commercial arrangements with market makers to which it routes orders, as well as whether that "payment for order flow" model hurts customers.
+Griffin, majority owner of Citadel Securities, a Robinhood market maker, was castigated by Democratic Representative Brad Sherman for evading his question about whether market-makers provide the same prices to all brokers.
+Griffin maintained Citadel Securities, which executes roughly 47% of all U.S.-listed retail volume, had worked for years to help give consumers "a better price."

-Robinhood says few of its customers engage in risky trades, while "payment for order flow" often helps customers get better prices than trading on a stock exchange.
-Tenev, Griffin and Plotkin are likely to be grilled on short selling, and whether Robinhood's decision to suspend buying in the affected stocks was influenced by Citadel or Griffin, who majority-owns Citadel Securities, a Robinhood market maker.

 All parties have denied any attempt by Citadel or Citadel Securities to influence Robinhood's policies.
 Gill and Huffman are expected to field questions on the role of social media platforms in potential market manipulation.